trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

   } yield (outputOfA, outputOfB, outputOfC)
 ```

-Here we have 3 State instances, a, b and c, and we combine the "output" of each into a tuple.
-Now we can look at how this is "desugared" into calls to the monad's `flatMap` and `map` functions:
+Here we have 3 `State` instances, a, b and c, and we combine the "output" of each into a tuple.
+Now we can look at how this is "desugared" by the compiler into calls to the monad's `flatMap` and `map` functions:

 ```scala
   a.flatMap(